 - Someone else in your household is making this claim.
 Each household is allowed only one claim for this amount, even if there is more than one dependant in the household.

-- The claim is for a child for whom you were required to make support payments for 2005.
-However, if you were separated from your spouse or common-law partner for only part of 2005 due to a breakdown in your relationship, you can still claim an amount for that child on line 305 (plus any allowable amounts on lines 306, 315, and 318) as long as you do not claim any support amounts paid to your spouse or common-law partner on line 220.
-You may claim whichever is better for you.
+- The claim is for a child for whom you had to make support payments for 2016.
+However, if you were separated from your spouse or common-law partner for only part of 2016 because of a breakdown in your relationship, you may be able to claim an amount for that child on line 305 (plus any allowable amounts on lines 315 and 318) if you do not claim any support amounts paid to your spouse or common-law partner on line 220 of your return.
+You can claim whichever is better for you.